Open the Eyes of My Heart

 "Open the Eyes of My Heart" is a contemporary Christian song by Paul Baloche.
 The lyrics are based on Ephesians 1:18, a verse from the Apostle Paul's letter to the Ephesians.
-The song was originally recorded by Paul Baloche, and first appeared on his album Open the Eyes of My Heart, released in the year 2000.
+The song was originally recorded by Sonicflood for their debut album Sonicflood in 1999.
+The following year Paul Baloche released his own recording on his album Open the Eyes of My Heart.
 The song has also been recorded by Michael W. Smith for his album Worship, by Phillips, Craig, and Dean for their album Let My Words Be Few, and by Randy Travis on his album Worship & Faith.